JanKuchyna/Text-Generator/README.md

 You can use my code freely.
 If you see bug or you think that i could do something better tell me please.

+alice is the dataset that i used for the model